Amagash/cloud_concepts/aws_certified_solution_architect_associate/aws_fundamental.md

 ### Regions
 A **Region** is a geographical area (i.e US East (Northern Virginia)) with 2 or more AZ within 100km from each other.
 ### Edge Locations
 An Edge Location is an endpoint for AWS that is used for caching content.
+Thos consists of CloudFront, Amazon's content delivery network (CDN).

 ---